 Penang is an easy bus ride from Kuala Lumpur.
 Buses in Malaysia are excellent, comfortable and cheap.
 The bus takes you over the bridge, straight to the island where you can connect with local buses.

 Penang also has its own island airport with direct and frequent links to most neighbouring countries, including Bangkok and Singapore.
-Find information on Penang Airport here.
+Find information on Penang Airport at their website.

 The train will take you to Butterworth, on the mainland portion of Penang state.
 Find information on train travel in this part of S.E.
 Asia here.
 Kuala Lumpur to Penang is a 6 hour ride.